 1⅓ cups finely grated cheese, such as mixed Parmesano Reggiano and Gruyere, plus 2 tablespoons for topping

 Arrange rack in middle of oven and preheat the oven to 400 degrees F. Spray 24 mini muffin tins that are 1 3/4 x 1-inch deep with non-stick coating.

 Pour all ingredients but 2 tablespoons cheese for topping in a blender and combine until smooth, about 2 minutes, scraping the sides of the bowl as needed.

-Divide the batter evenly among the cups.
-If it is too thick to pour, transfer to a bowl and spoon the mixture into the cups, filling half full.
+Divide the batter evenly among the cups, filling them 3/4 full.
 Sprinkle remaining cheese over the tops.